vivaria/edisonrul.ing/docs/source/cards/t/the-a-forces.md

 ### Card Rulings

-●Multiple copies of The A. Forces are cumulative.
+*   Multiple copies of The A. Forces are cumulative.
 For example, if you control 3 Warrior-Type monsters and have 2 copies of The A. Forces active, each Warrior-Type monster has its ATK increased by 1200 points.